 Submission of Bids

 - Bids and any modification thereof (addendum) shall be submitted electronically, via www.publicpurchase.com.
+Construction or public improvement bids are currently accepted in paper form as required in the ITB.

 - Telephonic or faxed bids will not be considered, unless authorized by the invitation.